Quantum GraviElectro Dynamics: Summary

-We extracted a set of Feynman rules based on the QGED Lagrangian with gauge fixing and ghost parts.
-Propagators in the momentum space for the curved space-time are not trivial because the Fourier transformation kernel includes the metric tensor.
-This report defined all Feynman rules in the local inertial frame in which the gravity is eliminated locally; thus, the transformation kernel has a flat metric, and the Fourier transformation is well-defined\cite{Kurihara:2022green}.
-Utilising Feynman rules of the QGED prepared here, we provided all renormalisation constants and showed that the theory is perturbatively renormalisable at a one-loop level.
+We extracted a set of Feynman rules from the \QGED Lagrangian, including gauge-fixing and ghost Lagrangian.
+Propagators in the momentum space for the curved spacetime are not trivial because the Fourier transformation kernel includes the metric tensor.
+This report defines all Feynman rules in the local inertial frame in which the gravity is eliminated locally; thus, the transformation kernel has a flat metric, and the Fourier transformation is well-defined\!\cite{Kurihara:2022green}.
+Utilising Feynman rules of the \QGED prepared here, we provided all renormalisation constants and showed that the theory is perturbatively renormalisable at a one-loop level.
 In the renormalisation theory, we must replace infinite-valued bare objects with experimentally measured ones.
-We showed that the gravitational coupling constant is measurable experimentally\cite{Kurihara:2022g-2}.
+We showed that the gravitational coupling constant is measurable experimentally\!\cite{Kurihara:2022g-2}.

-Above all, the existence of the gravitational coupling constant allows us to discuss the running effect of gravitational coupling.
-The Einstein (Newtonian) gravitational constant is a fundamental constant of Nature and does not change depending on the energy scale we are looking at.
-On the other hand, the effective coupling may depend on the energy scale of observables through the renormalisation group equation.
-Since a boson loop provides an opposite sign of a fermion loop, a boson loop decreases the effective coupling according to an increased energy scale when the fermion loop is vice versa.
-In the QED, only charged fermions contribute to the beta function and provide an increasing effective coupling according to the increase in the energy scale.
-In general, the number of fermions contributing to the gravitational $\beta$-function is larger than those for the electromagnetic one; thus, the gravitational coupling runs faster than the electromagnetic one.
-Moreover, $\aGR$ is larger than $\alpha$ at the energy scale $\mu^{~}_R\simeq m^{~}_e$; thus, two effective couplings are never coincide at any energy scale.
+Above all, the existence of the gravitational coupling constant allows us to discuss its running effect.
+The Einstein (Newtonian) gravitational constant is a fundamental constant of nature that does not change depending on the energy scale we are examining.
+On the other hand, the effective coupling can depend on the energy scale of the observables through the renormalisation group equation.
+Since a boson loop gives an opposite sign to a fermion loop, a boson loop reduces the effective coupling as the energy scale increases, while the fermion loop does the opposite.
+In QED, only charged fermions contribute to the beta function and provide an increasing effective coupling with increasing energy scale.
+In general, the number of fermions contributing to the gravitational $\beta$-function is larger than that for the electromagnetic one, so the gravitational coupling runs faster than the electromagnetic one.